InterLinked1/lbbs/README.rst

 Some configuration of the BBS will be needed before you can use it.
 Consult the sample configs in :code:`/etc/lbbs` for an overview of settings you may need to configure.
 At a minimum, you will need to add a menu to the BBS (:code:`menus.conf`).

-LBBS is best run on a modern version of Debian Linux (Debian 10 or Debian 11).
+LBBS is best run on a modern version of Debian Linux (Debian 11 or 12).
+It should also compile on most other commonly used Linux distros.
+A recent version of gcc is required (e.g. >= 11).
 Note that LBBS likely is not currently portable to non-Linux systems, e.g. BSD or UNIX.
 It likely won't be a lot of work to make it more portable, but that work hasn't been done yet since I only test and run BBSes on Linux.
 Additionally, LBBS requires gcc to compile, since it uses some gcc-specific compiler extensions.

 **WARNING: Do not run the BBS as root!** Create a non-root user and configure the BBS to run as that instead.
 See :code:`lbbs -?` or :code:`/etc/lbbs/bbs.conf` to configure the run user and run group.